frankagathos/physicsJS/README.md

 # physicsJS
-#This is new project trying to connect your knowledge in physics with javascript
+#This project has 3 animated physics examples using jacascript
 #